Davao Public Transport Modernization Project: Issues and criticisms

 For its implementation, various infrastructure must be built such as bus depots and terminal.
 Several Indigenous People's communities are expected to be affected by the said constructions.
 It includes IP tribes in the Districts of Baguio, Calinan, Marilog, and Toril in Davao City.

 Various transport groups in the city such as PISTON-Southern Mindanao expressed their opposition to the project, citing that it will kill the livelihood of all jeepney drivers in the city.
 They raised concern on the challenges the project may impose for small operators and drivers in the city.

 Despite the Public Utility Vehicle Modernization Program which imposed consolidation among individual jeepney operators, Davao City is exempted from such consolidation due to DPTMP taking place.
 Making it the only city in the country to be exempted drew flak from various transport cooperatives nationwide.

 DC Bus (Davao City Interim Bus Service)

 In 2021, an Interim Bus System was launched in preparation to the project with routes to Toril and Catalunan Grande.

 In 2025, the City Government of Davao purchased 10 units of Yutong ZK6126HG to serve the DC Bus service.
 These are low-entry buses have features such as GPS, CCTVs, TV screen, and bicycle racks.
 Each unit costs ₱9.9 million, funded through the City's Supplemental Budget No. 3, FY 2024.

+An additional 20 low-floor electric bus is set for procurement, and is expected to arrive by December 2026.
+Upon their arrival, there will be 30 units that will be serving the Interim Bus Service.

+Routes

+The Davao City Interim Bus Service (DIBS) commenced operations on 5 December 2025.